eHarmony/vw-webservice/README.md

 ## Benchmarks

-Some basic benchmarks seems to indicate that as the number of examples increases and hardware memory improves, the web-service seems to perform comparably to netcat.
+Some basic benchmarks seems to indicate that, as the number of examples increases and hardware memory improves, the web-service seems to perform comparably to netcat.
 Note that we did not do any performance tweaking of the web-service.
-VW was running in daemon mode as "vw -b 10 --daemon" and we did 10 runs with each setup.
+VW was running in daemon mode as "vw -b 10 --daemon", and we performed 10 runs with each setup.

 | Setup                                 | # examples | # of features | median time | slowdown |
 |:--------------------------------------|-----------:|--------------:|------------:|---------:|
 | netcat and vw --daemon on localhost   | 27M        |1.2B           |      239.7s | baseline |
 | webservice and vw daemon on localhost | 27M        |1.2B           |      244.4s |       2% |

-The percentage hit in terms of median times was only about 2% which seems acceptable.
+The percentage hit in terms of median times was only about 2%, which seems acceptable.

 ## ToDo

-* document application/x-vw-text
+* Document application/x-vw-text.
-* more tests
+* More tests.
-* protocol buffer support
+* Protocol buffer support.
-* Java client
+* Java client.
-* Javascript client
+* Javascript client.
-* add compression support
+* Add compression support.
-* mvn test (use examples.txt)
+* mvn test (use examples.txt).
-* automate setup and installation
+* Automate setup and installation.
-* flesh out the spring application context and get rid of spring annotations from the actual source code
+* Flesh out the spring application context, and get rid of spring annotations from the actual source code.
-* move all property configuration to some place outside the .war file, right now it's packaged inside it effectively making them hard coded
+* Move all property configuration outside the .war file.
+Right now the configuration is packaged inside, effectively making the .war files hard-coded.
-* add codahale metrics gathering
+* Add codahale metrics gathering.
-* go through all the TODO comments in the source code and make changes where necessary
+* Go through all the TODO comments in the source code and make changes where necessary.
-* CometD support
+* CometD support.
-* Speed optimizations
+* Speed optimizations.
-* Document extension points
+* Document extension points.
-* Re-organize project structure into client, common and server side projects
+* Re-organize project structure into client, common, and server side projects.
-* re-factor tests to instantiate a web-service instance, perhaps using Grizzly http server?
+* Re-factor tests to instantiate a web-service instance, perhaps using Grizzly http server?